biosustain/potion/docs/permissions.rst

 .. _permissions:

 ===================================
-Permissions with *Flask-Principals*
+Permissions with *Flask-Principal*
 ===================================

 .. module:: contrib.principals

 Flask-Potion includes a manager with an permission system.
-The permissions system is built on `Flask-Principal <https://pythonhosted.org/Flask-Principal/>`_ and enabled replacing :class:`ModelResource` with :class:`PrincipalsResource`.
+The permissions system is built on `Flask-Principal <https://pythonhosted.org/Flask-Principal/>`_ and enabled replacing :class:`ModelResource` with :class:`PrincipalResource`.
 Permissions are defined as a dictionary in ``Meta.permissions``.